I first got acquainted with possibilities from penis enlargement procedures when I arranged my hips and buttocks augmentation in Brazil in 2004.

 I printed it all off - it was 100's of pages!

 Could not believe what I was reading.
 As a survivor of childhood sexual abuse - it's not exactly a fun when you discover thousands of links coming back to one of your defining life accomplishments with the word "pedo" attached to it.

-I was at a complete loss for words.
+I was at a complete loss for words or thought.